bouffalolab/bl_iot_sdk/README.rst

 - `soc602_reg.svd <components/bl602/bl602_std/bl602_std/Device/Bouffalo/BL602/Peripherals/soc602_reg.svd>`_:
   Contains a seemingly-complete register listing, with names but no descriptions, for the BL602.
+- `Hardware Notes <docs/hardware_notes.md>`_: Additional information gathered from this repository and elsewhere on the internet.

 Comparison with ESP8266
 =======================